cakephp/docs/en/tutorials-and-examples/blog/blog.rst

    though the instructions for using other servers should be very similar.
 We might have to play a little with the server configuration, but most folks can get CakePHP up and running without any configuration at all.
-Make sure you have PHP 5.6.0 or greater, and that the ``mbstring`` and ``intl`` extensions are enabled in PHP.
+Make sure you have PHP |minphpversion| or greater, and that the ``mbstring`` and ``intl`` extensions are enabled in PHP.
 #.
 A database server.
 We're going to be using MySQL server in this
    tutorial.
 You'll need to know enough about SQL in order to create a